 Raffaella Faraoni's practice focuses on the development and management of global patent portfolios in the areas of pharmaceuticals, chemicals, and biotechnology.
 A particular emphasis of her practice is advising clients regarding intellectual property matters for small molecule drugs.
-Raffaella has experience assisting in opposition proceedings before the European Patent Office and preparing and submitting patent term extensions.
+Raffaella has experience assisting in opposition proceedings before the European Patent Office, IP litigation, inter partes review (IPR) proceedings, and trade secrets litigation.
+In addition, she helps clients in preparing and submitting patent term extensions.

 Raffaella also advises clients on due diligence matters, including providing patentability, validity, and freedom-to-operate analysis, in association with clients' investment in or acquisition of third parties, as well as licensing and collaboration opportunities.
 Representative clients include BioMarin Pharmaceutical, Puma Biotechnology, and Idenix Pharmaceuticals (a subsidiary of Merck & Co., Inc.).
 Raffaella counseled and assisted clients in developing patent portfolios for INGREZZA®, NERLYNX®, and Auryxia®.

 Raffaella is actively involved in the Firm's pro bono initiative against human trafficking.

 Prior to joining Jones Day, Raffaella worked as a medicinal chemist at Ambit Biosciences and the Genomic Institute of the Novartis Research Foundation (GNF), where her research area focused on the design and synthesis of kinase and ion channels small molecule inhibitors for the treatment of cancer and chronic pain.

 She is coauthor of several peer-reviewed scientific articles and a co-inventor of a number of issued patents and patent applications.

 In an IPR, the Burden of Persuasion in an Obviousness Challenge Never Shifts to Patentee